Nipponzan-Myōhōji-Daisanga

+History

+In 1917, Nipponzan-Myōhōji was founded in Liaoyang.

+In 1932, Nipponzan-Myōhōji monks were attacked by a mob in Shanghai while beating drums and chanting Namu Myōhō Renge Kyō on the street.
+Two monks were hospitalized and one died.
+This was exploited by the Japanese Army to spark the January 28 incident, in which over 14,000 Chinese died.
+While some writers claim that Nipponzan-Myōhōji arranged the assault with the Japanese military, this was vehemently denied by Nichidatsu Fujii, who stated that his sect was a victim of the affair.

+In 1933, Nichidatsu Fujii visited Mahatma Gandhi in India.
+In a letter to Gandhi, Fujii wrote that the Japanese cause was just and that Japan had a unique historical commitment to peace due to its Buddhist culture.

+In 1937, Nipponzan-Myōhōji army chaplains praying for peace were the first to enter the city of Nanjing during the Nanjing Massacre.

 Peace pagodas and pilgrimages

-The most recognizable achievement of Nipponzan-Myōhōji is peace pagodas (stupas), that have been erected in various locations around the world, the first of which was inaugurated in 1954 at Kumamoto in Japan.
+The most recognizable achievement of Nipponzan-Myōhōji is peace pagodas (stupas), that have been erected in various locations around the world.
+The first peace pagoda was inaugurated in 1954 at Kumamoto, Japan.
 Since then cities such as London, New Delhi, Vienna, Comiso (in Italy) and Tokyo have all received peace pagodas.

+In 1980 the first peace pagoda in the Western hemisphere was built at Willen, Milton Keynes, UK.

 In 1985 the first peace pagoda in the United States was completed, the New England Peace Pagoda in Leverett, Massachusetts.
 The second US pagoda was built in 1993.
 There are currently three peace pagodas in the United States, and as of April 2022 there are plans for a fourth.

 Followers of the order have also undertaken numerous peace pilgrimages.
 One of the most prominent of these was the 1994–1995 The Interfaith Pilgrimage for Peace and Life from Auschwitz to Hiroshima, by way of Bosnia, Iraq, Cambodia, and other countries experiencing the effects of war.
 In 2010, they participated in the Walk for a Nuclear Free Future across the United States.